 Pension protection can be achieved by allowing transferring employees to remain members of the Local Government Pension Scheme (LGPS) although some types of employer can still transfer their staff to a broadly equivalent alternative instead.
-Admission bodies should obtain their own legal advice before proceeding.
+Commercial company or charity (Admission bodies) should obtain their own legal advice before proceeding.

 Admission to the Kent Pension Fund (the Fund) is a formal legal process that takes between 9 to 12 months and one that must be agreed by the Fund's Superannuation Fund Committee.
 View further information about the Superannuation Fund Committee.

-The Fund actuary fees and legal costs are recovered from the letting authority and/or the admission body in accordance with the decision of the Superannuation Fund Committee.
+The Fund actuary fees and legal costs are recovered from the letting authority and/or the commercial company or charity (admission body) in accordance with the decision of the Superannuation Fund Committee.

 The LGPS Regulations detail the employers with whom the Fund may enter in to an admission agreement.
 View information about The LGPS regulations (Admission bodies).